When shopping for a home loan, you have probably come across the term APR.

 Getting a Lower Rate

-Your credit score is the most important factor lender use to know which rate they can offer.
+Your credit score is the most important factor lenders use to know which rate they can offer.
 The higher your credit score, the lower the rate and APR will be.
 Make sure you maximize your credit score before applying for a loan to get the best rates.

 If you’re shopping for a Government insured loan like an FHA loan, then you’re in luck.
 Government loans typically have slightly better rates than conventional loans.